Skip to Main Content

 • Represented a potential purchaser of a dairy owned and operated by a Chapter 11 debtor through auction.

-• Represented two mining companies asserting ownership interests in precious metals in the Chapter 11 liquidating cases of a refinery and its affiliates and serve as special preference counsel to post-Effective Date litigation trustee.
+• Represented two mining companies asserting ownership interests in precious metals in the Chapter 11 liquidating cases of a refinery and its affiliates and served as special preference counsel to post-Effective Date litigation trustee.

 • Assisted a rural hospital and affiliate nursing home in a restructuring, sale, and dissolution under the NY Not-for-Profit Corporation Law.